Public Housing – A Singapore Icon

 Besides the MCPS, we also have other schemes that cater to the needs of multi-generation families, as family members may want to live near or with each other.

-Since the September 2013 BTO exercise, ‘3-generation (3Gen)’ flats have been launched, to allow multi-generation families to live under one roof.
+Since the September 2013 sales exercise, ‘3-Generation (3Gen)’ flats have been launched, to cater to multi-generation families who want to live under 1 roof.
 Each 3Gen flat features 4 bedrooms and 3 bathrooms (2 en-suites), with an internal floor area of about 115 square metres.

 HDB home ownership does not cater only to families but to singles as well.

-Under the Single Singapore Citizen (SSC) Scheme or the Joint Singles Scheme (JSS), eligible singles can buy flats from us or from the resale market.
-Since the July 2013 BTO exercise, up to 30% of the 2-room BTO flats offered in non-mature estates have been allocated to singles.
-Like other flat buyers, eligible singles can enjoy CPF Housing Grants when buying a BTO or resale flat.
+Under the Single Singapore Citizen (SSC) Scheme or the Joint Singles Scheme (JSS), eligible singles can buy a 2-room Flexi flat in the non-mature estates from HDB or from the resale market.
+Like other flat buyers, eligible singles can enjoy CPF housing grants when buying a 2-room Flexi flat from HDB, or a resale flat.

 To meet the specific housing needs of a greying population, Studio Apartments were launched in 1998 to provide another housing option for those aged 55 and above.
 These apartments, equipped with elderly-friendly and other safety features, are customised for independent and elderly living.

 In 2015, the 2-room Flexi Scheme, a new housing option to better cater to the diverse housing needs of families, singles and elderly, was introduced.
-Under the 2-room Flexi Scheme, elderly citizens have the flexibility of choosing the length of lease on their 2-room flat, based on their age, needs, and preferences.
-If you are aged 55 and above, you can take up a lease of between 15 and 45 years in 5-year increments, as long as it covers you and your spouse up to the age of at least 95 years.
+This housing option merged and replaced the existing 2-room flat scheme and Studio Apartment scheme.
+Under the 2-room Flexi Scheme, elderly citizens aged 55 and above have the flexibility of choosing the length of lease on their 2-room flat, based on their age, needs, and preferences.
+They can choose leases between 15 and 45 years in 5-year increments, as long as it covers them and their spouse up to the age of at least 95 years.

-For senior citizens who would like to age in place in a familiar environment, we have a quota-based Senior Priority Scheme (SPS).
-In the SPS, 40% of the 2-room Flexi flats offered during sales launches are set aside for eligible senior citizens who would like to right-size to a 2-room flat in/ near their current home or near their married children.
-This high percentage provides a greater assurance of success to the elderly who would like to right-size to a a 2-room Flexi flat.
+For elderly who would like to age in place in a familiar environment, we have a quota-based Senior Priority Scheme (SPS).
+At least 40% (subject to a minimum of 100 units) of the 2-room Flexi flats in a BTO project are set aside for the elderly.
+Under the SPS, half of the quota is set aside for the elderly who apply for a flat near their existing flat or near their married child.
+These provide a greater assurance of success to the elderly who would like to right-size to a a 2-room Flexi flat.

 First prefabrication contract

-My Waterway@Punggol is Singapore’s first man-made waterway.
-The completion of My Waterway@Punggol in 2011 marked a significant milestone in realising the Punggol 21 Plus vision to transform the district into ‘a waterfront town of the 21st century’.
+My Waterway @ Punggol is Singapore’s first man-made waterway.
+The completion of My Waterway @ Punggol in 2011 marked a significant milestone in realising the Punggol 21 Plus vision to transform the town into ‘a waterfront town of the 21st century’.
 The waterway has won numerous awards, such as the Chicago Athenaeum’s International Architecture Award 2013 and the Singapore Landscape Architecture Awards 2013.
 This project bears testament to our commitment to support and enhance the quality of life in our living environment, achieving a long-term balance of environmental stewardship, economic development, and social well-being.

 The HDB Greenprint brings sustainable living into public housing estates via a community-centred approach.
-This project will be piloted in Jurong East’s Yuhua estate, where various initiatives, such as the neighbourhood-level Pneumatic Waste Conveyance System, rainwater harvesting system, solar panels, secured dual bicycle parking facilities, and roof top greening will be implemented.
+It was piloted in Jurong East’s Yuhua estate, where various initiatives, such as the neighbourhood-level Pneumatic Waste Conveyance System, rainwater harvesting system, solar panels, secured dual bicycle parking facilities, and roof top greening were implemented.
+The pilot at Yuhua was completed in 2015.
+With the successful completion of the pilot, the HDB Greenprint was extended to Ang Mo Kio's Teck Ghee estate.

 Solar capacity building programme

 Our solar capability building programme involves test-bedding large-scale solar photovoltaic technology for public housing as part of Singapore’s overall sustainable development strategy.
 The design of the solar photovoltaic systems has been optimised to maximise solar power generation for each HDB residential block, with the aim of achieving net zero-energy for common services.
-A solar photovoltaic system was completed at 40 blocks in Punggol Eco-Town in October 2012 under the first solar leasing tender, while installation in Yuhua, Punggol, and Ang Mo Kio are underway.
+By June 2017, HDB had installed solar PV systems across an estimated number of 1,000 HDB blocks island-wide.

 Our Research and Development (R&D) efforts